AU-ExoMars/PCOT/ARCH.md

 ## Image source data

-Images also contain a history of their original sources, where these are data.
+Images also contain a history of their external original sources.
 These are in the **sources** attribute, and consist of a set (not a list) of tuples, *(path,filter)*.
+The **filter** term is a string identifying a Pancam filter, e.g. "L01".
 These are automatically build in the sourcing nodes, and should be rebuilt and added to as nodes construct or manipulate images.
 Many functions and methods, such as the **modifySubImage**, will do this for you.
 Otherwise you will need to work out how to modify the sources